 Yes, you can use a single Link device as an input for multiple channels in MediaLive.
 For example, you could have one channel streaming video to viewers while a second channel creates a high-quality archive of your content.

 Can Link send multiple channels of audio?

-Yes, Link can send up to 8 embedded audio channels to MediaLive.
+Yes, Link HD can send up to 8 and Link UHD up to 16 embedded audio channels to MediaLive.
 If your live stream has multi-language programming or surround-sound audio, Link can also support these workflows.

 Can I move my Link to another AWS account?